This page has advice for Australians staying overseas long term.

 - Visas.
 Do you have the right visa, and are you able to stay on if it expires?
 Check with local authorities what visa conditions are in place.

 - Fewer flights.
 It may be hard to find a flight back to Australia if you need to return urgently.
-There are fewer international flights available due to travel restrictions, closed key transit hubs and limits on passenger arrivals into Australia.
-Travel regulations and restrictions are changing often and at short notice
+There are fewer international flights available due to travel restrictions, disruptions to key transit hubs and limits on passenger arrivals into Australia.
+Travel regulations and restrictions are changing often and at short notice.

 It’s your responsibility to be aware of the local rules and regulations.
 Restrictions can change at short notice, and breaches can result in serious penalties such as large fines or jail time.

-If you’re currently overseas and seeing borders opening up and restrictions easing, you may be wondering if the ban on overseas travel applies to you.
-You may wonder if it’s safe to travel to other countries or other parts of the country you’re in.
+If you're currently overseas seeing borders opening up and restrictions easing, you may be wondering if it's safe to travel to other destinations around you.

-However, we urge you to take extra care during these uncertain times.
-Travel between countries, and even within some countries, is unpredictable and risky.
+Travel between countries, and even within some countries, can still be unpredictable and risky.
 There could be new waves of infection that could shut down borders and bring about more restrictions.
 This could mean not being able to return to your country of residence or having to quarantine.
 Think about what this might mean for your health, and your family, work or study responsibilities.

 We strongly encourage you to read our travel advice for your destination so you can weigh up risks and make informed decisions about your travel.
-Even though there’s a ban on outwards travel from Australia, we continue to keep our travel advice updated for Australians overseas.
+We continue to keep our travel advice updated for Australians overseas.